valerianaGit/Pregnancy-Journal/README.md

 # pregnancy_journal

 This flutter project is a 2 screen mobile application.
+It serves as a journaling/ notes app. where the main screen holds cards with entry dates and one can click on the card to read that post.
+Also, one can create a new post.

-We used the Provider package for state management as well as intl to format some dates.
+I used the Provider package for state management as well as intl to format some dates.
 This is a follow up project I created after finishing the Flutter bootcamp to expanding on the Flutter world.

 ## GIFS